Skip to main content

 Dietary composition directly modulates key nutrient-sensing pathways that intersect with hormonal signaling.
 The mTORC1 pathway, a central regulator of cell growth and protein synthesis, is highly sensitive to amino acid availability, particularly leucine.

-A protein-rich meal following a session provides the necessary substrate for the mTORC1 pathway to fully execute the anabolic program initiated by both the exercise and the peptide-induced IGF-1 signal.
+A protein-rich meal following a resistance training session provides the necessary substrate for the mTORC1 pathway to fully execute the anabolic program initiated by both the exercise and the peptide-induced IGF-1 signal.
 Without sufficient amino acids, the signaling cascade would be blunted, and the potential for muscle protein synthesis would be attenuated.

 The interaction between peptides and lifestyle is a conversation between a targeted signal and the body’s systemic and cellular readiness to respond.